 Tips for parentsSmartphone to start school - a good idea?

-How can I set smartphones to be childproof?
+How can I make smartphones childproof?

 In the video series "mobil & safe", together with mobilsicher.de, we provide information in ten videos on how to set smartphones securely.
 There are also tips on the correct settings in various apps and messengers.